Finance ManagerRead Bio

 Internships: FinnCap, Schroders, Richardson GMP

-James Heath is an Oxford educated engineer, who has had a wide & varied career, working in R & D for process engineering control, power engineering in the third world, manufacturing process improvement and latterly software & hardware engineering in the payments sector, with a track record of innovating and ten granted patents to his name.
-He has a broad understanding of a wide range of engineering fields, and grasps new engineering concepts rapidly.
-He has experience of the roles of Business Angels from both sides, as the co-founder of a start-up, and as an investor in another.
+James Heath is an Oxford educated engineer & computer scientist, who has had a wide & varied career, working in R & D, power engineering in the third world and manufacturing process improvement, with a track record of innovating and twelve granted patents to his name.
+For the last 20 years he has worked in IT & Software development, as co-founder & CTO of a start-up, and then as an R&D Director within the listed company that acquired the start-up.
+He has experience of business angel investing from both sides, through the company he co-founded, which used Angel Investing exclusively, and as an investor or board member in a number of companies through the Green Angel Syndicate.

 Tony started working life in Automotive Engineering with worldwide travel to all major automobile manufacturers to assist in component specification.
 He was Resident Engineer in a South African subsidiary followed by a similar role as technical manager in a Parisian subsidiary.
 He joined a specialist engineering company as Technical Sales Manager, helped grow sales 10 fold, before forming part of a successful MBO team.
 He continued to help significantly grow the business as Marketing director before helping set up a successful trade sale to a large American company in 2013.
 Since 2014 has become involved in investing in mainly technical based EIS opportunities.
 Qualifications include MBA and MSc.